-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - unitary executive theory

 - Ambiguities in the Constitution and in statutory authority allow the president to act unilaterally- that is, to change politices without congressional approval.
 All recent presidents have taken unilateral actions especially on foreign policy and at the end of their terms.
 Congress can try to undo unilateral presidential actions by passing legislation with a veto-proof, two-thirds majority.
 Even then, reversing the president's action may require a court challenge if the president claims he is using constitutional authority.
 Congress also has te power to remove the president from office through the impeachment procedure.
 Impeachment is a cumbersome and politically risky strategy, however, and it has never been successfully used to remove a president.

-5 True/False Questions
+5 True/False questions

 first-mover advantage → an expedited system for passing treaties under which support from a simple majority, rather than a two-thirds majority, is needed in both the House and Senate, and no amendments are allowed.